 Think about it—in nature, the plants aren’t in enclosed spaces like pots.
 They are watered by rain, and then they dry out between mother nature’s waterings.
 You want to mimic that same environment for your houseplants.

-What can I do with pots without drainage holes?
+Can I use pots without drainage holes?

 You can also find a plastic nursery pot that has holes in the bottom and stick them right inside a pretty planter that doesn’t have drainage holes.
 But this isn’t always practical because you have to find just the right size plastic pot to fit comfortably inside of the pot you’re looking to fill.